 Professor Sadza’s employment record backdates to 1964 as school teacher.
-Post Independence she became registrar of Apprenticeship Authority in the Ministry of Manpower Planning and Development in Zimbabwe.
+Post-Independence she became registrar of Apprenticeship Authority in the Ministry of Manpower Planning and Development.
 She is one of the founding Directors of the Zimbabwe Institute of Public Administration & Management (ZIPAM).
 In 1987 to 1989 she was Commissioner of the Public Service Review Commission, Government of Zimbabwe.
-In 1988 to 1990 she was Zimbabwe Parastatals Commissioner.
-In 1990 to 2000 she was Public Service Commissioner in Zimbabwe.
+From 1988 to 1990 she was Zimbabwe Parastatals Commissioner.
+In 1990 to 2000 she was Public Service Commissioner.

 She sits on several professional organisations and also sits on Boards of Delta Corporation, Securico Security Services (Private) Limited and the Administrative Board of the International Association of Universities.
 She is the Patron of the National Blood Services of Zimbabwe, Chairperson of the Commander Airforce of Zimbabwe Charity Fund and Chairperson of the Joshua Nkomo Scholarship Trust.
 She has received accolades locally and from Nigeria and Washington DC.
 She was co-chairperson for the All Stakeholders Conference responsible for writing the new constitution of Zimbabwe.

-Professor Sadza has done a lot of publications with emphasis on gender issues.
+Professor Sadza published many works with emphasis on gender issues.

 - Gender Mainstreaming in the Public Service, Commonwealth Secretariat, United Kingdom, June, 1999.

 - Civil Service Reform in a Developing Country: A critique of the Management and Administration of the Zimbabwe Reform Programme.
 Published by Greenwood Publishing Group, Inc. Westport, U.S.A., 2000